tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 Surprisingly, their best finish at the Berlin Major was with Rodjer standing in for Solo.

 **What would success look like?** Pretty much every year that Solo and Ramzes were teammates at TI, they were considered favorites.
-Then that old VP would proceed to consistently drop the ball at TI7, TI8, and TI9.
 I would know.
-I put them into my Compendium predictions to win it literally all three of those years.
+I put them into my Compendium predictions to win it literally all three of those years.Then that old VP would proceed to consistently drop the ball at TI7, TI8, and TI9.

 For some, true success would be beating Gaimin specifically, but I think the Ramzes x Quinn rivalry horse was beaten to death with Aegis one too many times this year.